datalad-handbook/book/docs/basics/101-102-populate.rst

 Let's make it a habit to always specify precisely which changes we want to write to history.

-A ``datalad status`` should now be empty, and our datasets history should look like this:
+A ``datalad status`` should now be empty, and our dataset's history should look like this:

 .. runrecord:: _examples/DL-101-102-11
    :language: console
    :workdir: dl-101/DataLad-101

-   # lets make the output a bit more concise with the --oneline option
+   # let's make the output a bit more concise with the --oneline option
    $ git log --oneline